wgeorgeson/MusicTheoryRepo/README.md

 # Basic Music Theory Repository

-This repository will contain all files for the MusicTheoryRepository Individual Project, Enterprise Java Fall 2022.
+This repository will contain all files for the MusicTheoryRepo Individual Project, Enterprise Java Fall 2022.

 ### Problem Statement